DoSomething/tech.ds/README.md

-# ds-tech
+# tech.ds
-## DoSomething.org's Data, Design and Engineering blog
+DoSomething.org's Data, Design and Engineering blog is called tech.ds and can be found at [tech.dosomething.org](http://tech.dosomething.org/).

-This repository will test using GitHub to host CSS stylesheets.
+The blog is built with a simple continuous integration system powered by Wercker that automatically updates a CSS file hosted with Amazon S3 whenever a commit is pushed to `master`.
+In the repository you'll find a simple task runner, some SCSS files that provide basic styles and import Do Something's [Pattern Library](https://github.com/dosomething/ds-neue/) and the compiled CSS.

+tech.ds is built on Tumblr.

 ## License
 ```